webscape-entertainment/firefox-tv-unoffical/README.md

 > ⚠️ Firefox has ended support for Amazon Fire TV.
 This app tries to do its work, but it is unoffical.

+PRs are welcome.
+Bug fixes will be merged immediately.
+Feature request are not welcome, unless you are willing to code it yourself, but before you start coding feature request open an issue to discuss it there first.

+**The only goal of this project to be maintainless as possible, with only engine updates and bugfixes.**

 Down bellow is original README:

 # Firefox for Amazon's Fire TV